bavouasoft/Crystal-Collector/README.md

 A fun and jQuery Guessing Game

 This is a front-end application the uses HTML5, CSS, JavaScript and jQuery.
-This project highlights using jQuery to dynamically update the HTML page on the application with the jQuery library..
+This project highlights using jQuery to dynamically update the HTML page on the application with the jQuery library.

 ### Other Features